-Jennifer Carroll MacNeill is a TD for Dún Laoghaire, and was first elected entering elected politics, she qualified as a solicitor and barrister, and holds a PhD in public policy.
+Jennifer Carroll MacNeill is a TD for Dún Laoghaire, and was first elected to Dáil Éireann in 2020.
+Before entering elected politics, she qualified as a solicitor and barrister, and holds a PhD in public policy.
 She most recently served as Minister of State for European Affairs and Defence, and was previously Minister of State in the Department of Finance.
-She has also served on a number of Oireachtas Committees, including the Public Accounts.
-Committee, the Justice Committee, and the Committee on the Industry of the Constitution Accounts.
+She has also served on a number of Oireachtas Committees, including the Public Accounts Committee, the Justice Committee, and the Committee on the Implementation of the Good Friday Agreement.